24% Have Had Credit Information Stolen Online

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 1000 American Adults was conducted by Rasmussen Reports from October 7-8, 2013.
-The margin of sampling error for the survey is +/- 3 percentage points with a 95% level of confidence.
+This survey of 829 Adults nationwide who have at least one credit card was conducted on December 1-2, 2013 by Rasmussen Reports.
+The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.